-Our program accreditation process If you are a college or university and are interested in applying for the accreditation of your program, we welcome your inquiries and encourage you to communicate with us.
-Please contact the registrar by phone at 604 874 7425 or by email at registrar@icboc.ca
+If you are interested in applying for the accreditation of your program, we welcome your inquiries and encourage you to communicate with us.
+Please contact the ICBOC Director of Programs by email at programdirector@icboc.ca.

-Graduates of accredited programs are automatically eligible for professional certification provided they meet the work experience standards and requirements for the certification they are eligible for.
+Graduates of accredited programs are automatically eligible for professional certification, provided they meet the work experience standards and requirements for the certification they are eligible for.